 Trojan operated on the same technology our modern-day US Navy submarines and ships use.
 Pressurized-water reactors are safe and operational, proving that Trojan had the potential to see its full lifespan.
 The lack of industry standardization back then that now exists is what led to the construction flaws naysayers point to when claiming that Trojan was a dangerous failure, even though nothing was wrong with the reactor.
-Trojan-and all nuclear power plants-are more than their reactors.
-But people who oppose nuclear power in Oregon don't know the differences between a nuclear power plant's reactor core, its steam generator, its power turbine, and its alternator.
+Trojan and all nuclear power plants are more than their reactors.
+But people who oppose nuclear power in Oregon don't know the differences between a nuclear power plant's reactor core, its steam generator, its power turbine, its alternator, and its cooling tower.